 The semester experience combines at least 15 credit hours of academic study with work in the community.

-- All programs begin with a one- to two-week orientation in Cincinnati and end with a two-week debriefing period.
+- Program begins with a one- to two-week orientation in Managua and ends with a two-week re-entry period in Cincinnati.

 - The program occurs every Spring semester.